learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-3. What is a gem?
+3. What is Ruby on Rails?

   Your answer: